alisoft08/6eb4395u202312031/README.md

 - Domain-Driven Design

 ## Bounded Contexts
-This version of MRPeas Manufacturing Platform is divided into two bounded contexts: Inventories, and Manufacturing.
+This version of --- Platform is divided into two bounded contexts: ---, and ---.

-### Inventories Context
+### --- Context

-The Inventories' Context is responsible for managing the products.
+The ---' Context is responsible for managing the ---.
 It includes the following features:

-- Create products
+-
-- Get all products
+-
-- Get a product by Product Number
+-

 This context includes also an anti-corruption layer to communicate with the Manufacturing Context.
-The anti-corruption layer is responsible for managing the communication between the Inventories' Context and the Manufacturing Context.
+The anti-corruption layer is responsible for managing the communication between the ---' Context and the --- Context.
 It offers the following capabilities to other bounded contexts:

-- Get product by Product Number
+-

-### Manufacturing Context
+### --- Context

-The Manufacturing Context is responsible for managing the Bill of Materials Items.
+The --- Context is responsible for managing the ---.
 Its features include:

-- Create Bill of Materials Item
+-
-- Get all Bill of Materials Items
+-
-- Get Last Required Quantity
+-

-This context includes also an anti-corruption layer to communicate with the Manufacturing Context.
+This context includes also an anti-corruption layer to communicate with the --- Context.
-The anti-corruption layer is responsible for managing the communication between the Manufacturing Context and the Inventories' Context.
+The anti-corruption layer is responsible for managing the communication between the --- Context and the ---' Context.
 It offers the following capabilities to other bounded contexts:

-- Get Last Required Quantity.
+-